Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 Then run check again.
 You will still have warnings, but it should at least complete the process.

-Now lets look at another one of R Studios nicer features.
+Now lets look at another one of RStudios nicer features.
 Lets add a manual page for our new function.

 To do this go to the 'File' menu, choose 'New File' and 'Rd File'.
 Be sure to choose a man page that is pre-configured for a 'Function' and be sure to name it 'myFun' after our new function.
 This should drop a new 'pre-fabricated' manual page into your packages existing 'man' directory.